Equality, Inclusion and Human Rights

 The Trust Values are Inclusive, Compassionate and Committed and will ensure this is evidenced throughout all areas

-A hospital which encourages equality, diversity and inclusion can help:
+A workplace which encourages equality, diversity and inclusion can help:

 • Ensure employees can be themselves